-The company's business is impacted by general economic conditions in the U.S., including the residential construction market.
+The Company's business is impacted by general economic conditions in the U.S., including the residential construction market.
 In recent quarters, our operations have been negatively impacted by the general downturn in the U.S. economy and the contraction of the residential construction market.
-Such conditions are not expected to improve significantly in the near term and may continue to affect our operations during the next year.
+Such conditions are not expected to improve significantly in the near term and may have the effect of reducing consumer spending which could adversely affect our operations during the next year.

 The Company is also sensitive to inflation present in the economies of foreign suppliers located primarily in Taiwan and China.
 In the last several years, the rapid growth in China's economic activity has produced significantly rising costs of certain imported fastener products.
 In addition, the cost of commodities such as copper, zinc, aluminum, nickel, and plastics used in the manufacture of Company products have increased sharply.
 Further, recent increases in the cost of diesel fuel have contributed to transportation rate increases.
 Continued inflation and resulting cost increases over a period of years would result in significant increases in inventory costs and operating expenses.
 Such higher cost of sales and operating expenses can generally be offset by increases in selling prices, although the ability of the Company's operating divisions to raise prices is dependent on competitive market conditions.
 The Company has been able to recover most of its purchased product cost increases of the past several years by raising prices to its customers.
-We expect rising commodities prices to continue during the next year, which has required that we institute various customer pricing actions and productivity improvements and may require further customer pricing actions.
+Although the costs have moderated recently for some of the above commodities, the Company expects to see continuing volatility in the cost of commodities during the next year.
+The Company has instituted various customer pricing actions and productivity improvements and may require further customer pricing actions.

-Three Months Ended June 30, 2008 and 2007
+Three Months Ended September 30, 2008 and 2007

-The Company had net sales of \$129.1 million in the second quarter of 2008, an increase of \$7.8 million or 6.4% from the second quarter of 2007.
-Sales by the newly acquired All Points business represented \$6.0 million of the total \$7.8 million increase from the prior year.
+The Company had net sales of \$132.6 million in the third quarter of 2008, an increase of \$13.9 million or 11.7% from the third quarter of 2007.
+Sales by the newly acquired All Points business represented \$7.9 million of the total \$13.9 million increase from the prior year.

-Sales of the remaining Company products, excluding sales by All Points, were \$1.8 million of the total \$7.8 million sales increase in the second quarter of 2008.
-Sales to national accounts increased \$2.1 million in the second quarter primarily the result of increased sales of threaded rod products to Lowe's and increased sales of keys to Walmart, Lowe's and Home Depot which were partially offset by sales declines for fasteners at Lowe's and LNS products at Home Depot.
-Sales increased to Lowe's by \$1.9 million as a result of additional store locations and Lowe's recent strategy to increase threaded rod inventory at the store level to drive sales volume.
-Lowe's has employed this strategy in similar product categories, including fasteners in the first quarter of this year, resulting in improved comparable store sales activity.
-The remaining national accounts sales increased \$0.2 million, which included sales increases of \$0.4 million to Wal-mart and \$0.2 million to Home Depot offset by a sales decrease of \$0.5 million to Kmart.
-National account sales, with the exception of threaded rod product at Lowe's, were negatively impacted by the contraction in the residential construction market and the U.S. economic downturn.
-Economic conditions also had an adverse impact on sales to the traditional franchise and independent ("F&I") and regional accounts which experienced sales decreases of \$0.9 million and \$0.6 million, respectively.
-Sales of engraving products increased \$0.4 million in the second quarter of 2008 primarily as a result of additional machine placements at the large national pet retailers.
-The warehouse sales increased \$0.3 million to \$7.1 million in the second quarter of 2008 primarily as a result of additional machine placements at the large national pet retailers.
-The sales of the Canadian division increased \$0.3 million in the second quarter of 2008 primarily as a result of \$0.4 million in sales of builders hardware products to Canadian Tire stores.
-Other sales to commercial industrial, Mexican and Latin
+Sales of the remaining Company products, excluding sales by All Points, were \$6.0 million of the total \$13.9 million sales increase in the third quarter of 2008.
+Sales to national accounts increased \$6.6 million in the third quarter primarily the result of increased sales of fasteners to Lowe's and Tractor Supply and increased sales of threaded rod products to Lowe's and Menards.
+Sales increased to Lowe's by \$4.9 million as a result of additional store locations and Lowe's strategy to increase threaded rod inventory at the store level to drive sales volume.
+Lowe's has employed this strategy in similar product categories, including fasteners in the first quarter and threaded rod in the second quarter of this year, resulting in improved comparable store sales activity.
+The remaining national accounts sales increased \$1.7 million, which included sales increases of \$0.7 million to Menards, \$0.6 million to Tractor Supply, \$0.4 million to Home Depot, and \$0.3 million to Wal-mart.
+Sales of engraving products increased \$0.7 million in the third quarter of 2008 primarily as a result of additional machine placements at the large national pet retailers.
+The sales of keys to Lowe's and Home Depot increased by \$1.6 million and were partially offset by the key sales decrease of \$0.4 million to Wal-mart.